jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 ### 1. Abstract

-- building micro neural networks with more complex structures to abstract the data within the receptive field
+- NIN builds a micro neural networks with complex structures to abstract data within the receptive field
-- the micro neural network with a multilayer perceptron is a potent function approximator
+- the micro neural network with a MLP is a potent function approximator
-- utilize global average pooling in the classification layer, which is easier to interpret and less prone to overfitting than FC
+- utilize global average pooling in the classification layer, which is easier to interpret and less prone to overfitting than FC.

 ### 2. Introduction